 Wear a lifting belt for bench press for about 1-2 months before deciding whether it’s going to be something you stick with or not.

 You can’t get a proper assessment of whether you like wearing it or not if you only use it for a single workout.
 It’s a new piece of equipment, and so there will be an adjustment period in terms of learning your own personal preferences.

 A lot of lifters do not like wearing the belt super tight for bench press.
 I agree it will feel rather uncomfortable and you’ll have a hard time breathing and benching at the same time.
 If you can stick 1 finger between your stomach and belt then it’s probably tight enough.
-You’ll also want to make sure you know the difference between 10mm vs 13mm belts.
-For bench press in particular, you want a 10mm belt.
+You'll also want to make sure you know the difference between 10mm vs 13mm belts and 3 or 4-inch belts.
+For bench press, you want a 10mm belt.

 As I said, you want to start wearing the belt as low on your waist as possible.
 From there, you can play around with bringing it higher.

 Take a look at my head-to-head comparison between the Inzer Belt vs SBD Belt.

 Wearing a lifting belt for bench press is a personal preference.

 While most competitive powerlifters and top bench pressers wear a belt for bench press, there is still a group of lifters that say it detracts from the lift.
 This is why you should experiment with wearing a belt for bench press for a few months and decide whether you like it or not.